A vasectomy is a safe and very common procedure which provides the most reliable form for male contraception.

 While it is imperative that each patient check with their individual plan, most of the major health insurance companies include vasectomy as a covered procedure.

 Description of Procedure

 Vasectomy refers to voluntary or “elective” surgical disruption of the vas deferens to render a man sterile.
 The vas deferens are the tubes that allow transport of sperm from the testicles to the urethra to be emitted in the ejaculate.
 The vasectomy typically takes about 20 minutes to complete.
 Prior to starting the procedure, your scrotum will be cleaned with a sterilizing solution.
-Local anesthesia will be injected into the area of the scrotum where the procedure is performed.
-Although you might feel some pressure or mild pain during the procedure, you should not experience any significant pain.
-In most instances, very small incisions (one centimeter or less) are made on the left and right side of the scrotum.
-Some surgeons prefer one incision in the middle of the scrotum.
+In most instances, very small punctures (one centimeter or less) are made on the left and right side of the scrotum.
 Each vas deferens is located, separated from surrounding tissue, and divided.
 According to the surgeon’s preference, a short segment of the tube can be removed as well.
-The ends are then either tied with suture and/or burned with electrocautery.
+The ends are then either tied with suture, clipped and/or burned with electrocautery.
 The ends of the vas deferens are then placed back into the scrotal sac and the incisions are closed.
 The suture material used on the skin is self-dissolving and will just fall out on its own after 1-2 weeks.
 It is not necessary to place a dressing over the incision sites, but placing a clean gauze or pad against the scrotum will help to keep your underwear or scrotal support clean.

 Preparation for Vasectomy